-The marketing funnel (or conversion tunnel) is an important part of your digital strategy.
+Funnel marketing is an important part of your digital strategy.

-Get used to the fact that at least 90% of the leads that make up your market have no intention of buying anything from you.
+Get used to the idea: at least 90% of the leads that make up your market have no intention of buying anything from you.
 In fact, a good part of them are not even aware of the need that your solution can solve.

 This article was written in partnership with Scalezia.
-Scalezia assists startups, scales-up but also SMEs in implementing the latest “growth” methods to create sustainable growth and internalize these skills, in order to make the company autonomous in the long term.
+Scalezia helps startups, scales-up but also SMEs to implement the latest growth methods to create sustainable growth and internalize these skills, in order to make the company autonomous in the long term

-They also offer a huge range of free content, covering all the important topics of acquisition but also content creation, product market fit research and many other topics that are essential to grow a business.
-To access the courses, it’s here (you won’t regret it).
+.
+They also offer a huge range of free content, covering all the important topics of acquisition but also content creation, product market fit research and many other topics essential to grow a business.
+To access the courses, click here (you won’t regret it).

 - The bottom of the funnel (or BOFU), which designates hot prospects, i.e. leads ready to buy with whom a need has been clearly identified and with whom collaboration opportunities are being studied.

-The right strategy and tools for an effective acquisition funnel
+Good strategy and good tools for an acquisition funnel